Solution of the Probabilistic Lambert Problem: Connections with Optimal Mass Transport, Schr\"odinger Bridge and

 Notice that in the special case when the endpoint joint PDFs are Dirac deltas at some given positions $\bm{r}_0,\bm{r}_1\in\mathbb{R}^3$, i.e., $\rho_0(\bm{r}) = \delta(\bm{r}-\bm{r}_0), \rho_1(\bm{r}) = \delta(\bm{r}-\bm{r}_1)$, then problem \eqref{LambertOT} reduces back to \eqref{LambertOCP}, or equivalently to \eqref{TPBVP}.

-The reader may wonder: what exactly makes problem \eqref{LambertOT} ``generalized''?
+What exactly makes problem \eqref{LambertOT} ``generalized''?
 The answer is the potential $V$, because if $V\equiv 0$ then \eqref{LambertOT} would be identical to the classical dynamic OMT \eqref{BenamouBrenierOMT}.
 From a control-theoretic perspective, the problem \eqref{LambertOT} is an atypical stochastic optimal control problem because it asks to minimize certain total expected ``cost-to-go'' from a given PDF to another under deadline and controlled dynamics constraints.
 We next establish the existence-uniqueness of solution for \eqref{LambertOT}.

+\begin{remark} We emphasize here that the problem \eqref{ProbLambertFeasibility} with second order dynamics constraint is exactly equivalent to the L-OMT \eqref{LambertOT} with first order dynamics constraint: the nonlinearity in $V$ in the second order dynamics in the former has now been ``pushed" to the Lagrangian of the latter.
+This makes it possible to study a feasibility problem \eqref{ProbLambertFeasibility} in the manifold of PDF-valued curves as an equivalent optimization problem \eqref{LambertOT} in that manifold. \end{remark}

-\subsection{Existence and Uniqueness of Solution}
+\subsection{Existence and uniqueness of Solution}